avo-hq/docs.avohq.io/docs/3.0/plugins.md

 ```

 :::info
 Avo doesn't compile the assets in any way, but just adds them to the layout file.
-This means that the assets should be compiled and rady for the browser to use them.
+This means that the assets should be compiled and ready for the browser to use them.

 We use [`jsbundling-rails`](https://github.com/rails/jsbundling-rails)  with `esbuild` to compile the assets before packaging them in the `gem` file.